epatel/MySweWeek/README.md

-Pebble watchface using SDK 2.0 + httpcapture
+Pebble watchface using SDK 2.0
 --------------------------------------------

-This is a modified version of SweWeek 2 to support both Pebble SDK 2.0 and the httpcapture screen capture hack (via httpebble-ios)
+This is a modified version of SweWeek 2 to support Pebble SDK 2.0

 Original here https://github.com/chrobe/sweweek

-The httpcapture can be used with this modified version of httpebble-ios https://github.com/epatel/httpebble-ios

-I have also modified `http.h` and `http.c` to compile with Pebble SDK 2.0 (not yet functional tested)

-At the moment one need to grab a `GContext` from some layer.
-I will look into making this automatically.
-See where `http_capture_set_gcontext()` is called in `sweweek.c`

-New UUID for httpebble-ios communication is `1141b628-bc89-498e-b147-049f49c099ad`